umbraco/rfcs/cms/0000-proteus-block-editor.md

 ## Motivation

-At this moment there a several complex editors that store this complex data in it’s own way.
-This makes it less reusable.
-Furthermore, design or implementation specific configuration is often mixed with the data, which restricts the flexibility and reusability of some editors (e.g. Grid)
+Currently there are many complex editors, both in Core and as community packages, that store complex data structurees in their own way.
+This makes the data more difficult to consume and re-use.
+Furthermore, design or implementation specific configuration is often mixed with the data, which restricts the flexibility and reusability of some editors (e.g. Grid).

+The varying implementations result in equally varying developer experiences when utilising these editors.
+Having a common foundation for data storage means we can share common functionality across many parts of the CMS, and secure a more uniform developer experience.

-Grid, DTGE, Leblender, Nested / Stacked / Inner Content have no consistent way of storing structured data, which makes it challenging or impossible for data manipulation, including:
+The lack of consistency makes it challenging or impossible for data manipulation, including:
 - Indexing the information
 - No way to reuse the data
-- No consistency between the data model of these packages

 ## Detailed Design